-Clean up the Prolog environment using PL_cleanup() and call exit() with the status argument.
-As PL_cleanup() can only be called from the main thread, this function returns FALSE when called from a thread other than the main one.10
+Clean up the Prolog environment using PL_cleanup() and if successful call exit() with the status argument.
+Returns FALSE if exit was cancelled by PL_cleanup().

 Threading, Signals and embedded Prolog

 This section applies to Unix-based environments that have signals or multithreading.
 The Windows version is compiled for multithreading, and Windows lacks proper signals.